Author Archive

 ALL PHOTOS BY THE AUTHOR

-— NEW: Vonnegut at KIND
+— Vonnegut at KIND

 I wrote about the KIND Gallery in Indianapolis once before (scroll down).
 It’s time for a revisit, now that they’ve got an installation honoring the city’s favorite literary son, Kurt Vonnegut.